 Review of collection

-- Recommendations for disposal of material from collections may be made when detailed examination of the records is undertaken during archival description work.
-Records may be deaccessioned from the collection, in consultation with the owners:
+- Recommendations for disposal of material from collections are made when detailed examination of the records is undertaken during archival description work.
+Records are deaccessioned from the collection, in consultation with the owners:

-- where the records have been lost or returned permanently to their owners
+- where the records have been lost or returned permanently to their owners; or

 - where damage or deterioration makes records unreadable or unmanageable.